Lazwaal Ishq

 Lazwaal Ishq (Urdu: لَزَوَال عشق; transl.
 Eternal Love or Undying Love) is a 2025 Pakistani Urdu-language reality dating show hosted by actress Ayesha Omar.

-The series is filmed in Turkey and features eight Pakistani contestants—four men and four women—living together in a luxury villa while forming romantic connections and competing in various challenges.
+The series is filmed in Turkey, and started out with featuring eight Pakistani contestants, four men and four women, living together in a luxury villa while forming romantic connections and competing in various challenges.

+The show have since spiraled into an, almost, pure bullying show where the host is not acting in the best interest of the contestants.

 The program is regarded as the first Urdu-language dating reality show produced for digital platforms in Pakistan.
 It has attracted widespread attention and debate for introducing a Western-style dating format into Urdu media.

+The constants have complained, in interviews, about lack of diversity in food and drinks, only being served bread and eggs.

+Compared to other countries "Love Island", this production lacks direction, responsibility, and actual romance/love or intrigues past bullying based on precived mental health and/or skin color.

 Format

 The show follows eight single contestants who live under one roof in a villa located in Istanbul, Turkey.
 Participants compete in relationship-based games, emotional challenges, and compatibility tests.
 Throughout the series, contestants pair up, switch partners, and face eliminations based on performance, viewer engagement, or in-show decisions.

 The final objective is to form the most compatible couple, who are declared the winners of Lazwaal Ishq.

 Unlike most Pakistani reality programs, the series is released exclusively on YouTube and not broadcast on television.